 Welcome back to the Immigration Lawyer Blog, where we discuss all things immigration.
-In this video, attorney Jacob Sapochnick discusses the Supreme Court’s recent ruling which will allow the public charge rule to go forward and be implemented by the government.
+In this video, attorney Jacob Sapochnick discusses a new and exciting bill called “the Healthcare Workforce Resilience Act” that would speed up the process for nurses and doctors to obtain their green cards.

 Keep on watching for more information.

 The Healthcare Workforce Resilience Act was introduced by Senators David Perdue (R-GA), Todd Young (R-IN), Dick Durbin (D-IL), and Chris Coons (D-DE) to increase the number of doctors and nurses available to meet the demand of the Coronavirus (COVID-19) pandemic.

 While this bill is only a proposal for the time being, it is a great step in the right direction for the future of highly skilled foreign medical professionals.
 To become law, the bill must be passed by both houses of Congress and signed by the President.
 The bill is exciting because it is likely to have bipartisan support and has great potential to become law.

 Currently, significant backlogs exist for nurses applying for a green card under the employment-based third preference category (EB-3).
 As you know Congress has imposed numerical limitations on the number of green cards that can be issued for immigrant workers.
 For EB-3 there is a waiting period of several years for green cards to become for EB-3 workers, even those with approved I-140 who are prevented from entering the United States because of these numerical limitations.
 At the moment, the priority date for nurses under EB-3 is stuck around January 2017 which for many nurses means a very long waiting period.

 The Health Care Workforce Resilience Act was proposed to alleviate the strain on the U.S. healthcare system.
 The United States is currently at the epicenter of the Coronavirus pandemic and has an urgent need for doctors and nurses to help flatten the curve.